IncPlusPlus/titanfall2-rp/README.md

 To build this project, run `dotnet publish`.

-To run this project, run the exe file from `[PROJECT_ROOT_DIR]\titanfall2-rp\bin\Debug\net5.0\win10-x64\publish` (where PROJECT_ROOT_DIR is the directory where you cloned this project) which was created when you ran `dotnet publish`.
+To only run this project, run the exe file from `[PROJECT_ROOT_DIR]\Windows\bin\Debug\net5.0-windows\win10-x64\publish` (where PROJECT_ROOT_DIR is the directory where you cloned this project) which was created when you ran `dotnet publish`.

-If you change anything in the ZipExtractor project, the changes will only be reflected after running `dotnet publish ZipExtractor` because of where the main `titanfall2-rip` project expects it to be (for use as an embedded resource).
+If you change anything in the ZipExtractor project, the changes will only be reflected after running `dotnet publish ZipExtractor` because of where the main `titanfall2-rp` project expects it to be (for use as an embedded resource).

 ## Building on Linux
-Building on Linux works the same way as on Windows.
-However, the exe you create will have the auto-updating feature disabled on Windows.
+Building on Linux allows you to build only the Wine project.
+This is because you can't build WPF and WinForms projects on .NET 5.0 on Linux (as far as I'm aware).

+To create a fully-fledged executable for running in Wine, run `dotnet publish ZipExtractor && dotnet publish Wine`.
+Your exe will be located at `[PROJECT_ROOT_DIR]\Wine\bin\Debug\net5.0\win10-x64\publish\titanfall2-rp-Wine.exe`.

+If you are only trying to _run_ the Wine project (i.e. inside of your IDE), you need to run `dotnet publish ZipExtractor; dotnet build Wine`.